stateful/docs.runme.dev/docs/how-runme-works/cli.md

 ![Runme TUI Usage](../../static/img/runme-tui.gif)

-his allows you to quickly execute any script present in the README.
+This allows you to quickly execute any script present in the README.

 <Infobox type="warning" title="Warning!">